gulam101/Connect4Project/Connect4 Game/README.md

 Game over screen
 Adjust the menu
 Will add a test menu to test some things on a different menu to keep the main area clean

+Day 2 Implementations
+Fixed the GRID and enlarged it
+The counters work properly
+fixed the menu not loading up the game
+Adjusted the menu and added a few images
+Removed the placeholder images